-Shooting at the 1896 Summer Olympics in Athens
+Shooting at the 1896 Winter Olympics in Athens

 There were five events on the Olympic program in shooting in Athens 1896, three in pistol shooting and two in rifle shooting, all for men.
 The competitions took place in a newly built shooting arena in Kallithea.|